9uapaw/hades/README.md

 ## Overview

 Hades is a CLI tool, that shares a common interface between various Hadoop distributions.
 It is a collection of commands most frequently used by developers of Hadoop components.
+Please note that it is in pre-alpha development status and expect breaking changes.
+Do not use it on production clusters.

 <a id="org0784c9c"></a>